-If you are a driver from somewhere other than California and received a DUI in Vista, you will face largely the same consequences as a California driver who is arrested for drunk driving -with one exception.
-Out-of-state drivers who receive DUIs in California will not have their license taken away by the arresting officer.
+When out-of-state drivers get a DUI in California, they will face most of the same penalties as a California driver who has been arrested for drunk driving -with one exception.
+Out-of-state drivers who get a DUI in California will not have their license taken away by the arresting officer.
 That’s because California police cannot take away something that belongs to another state -like a driver’s license.
 Be aware though that you cannot drive in California with your privilege to drive suspended, even if you still have a valid out of state license.

 While this does mean you will retain your license for a while longer, most states recognize the penalties set forth by the California DMV.
-If you renew or obtain your out-of-state license, your local motor vehicle department may be aware of a California suspension and require you to clear it before issuing you another license.
+If you renew or obtain your out-of-state license, your local motor vehicle department is usually notified when out-of-state drivers get a DUI in California and they will usually require you to clear it before issuing you another license.
 Your home state DMV may also take action against you right away if it becomes aware of a California DUI conviction.

-Additionally, if you are convicted, the sentencing you received may be arranged to occur in your home state with the help of your DUI lawyers.
-Vista courts will generally allow these penalties to be transferred to occur locally so the fines, jail time, alcohol treatment programs and any other penalties you incur can be handled from your home state and you will not need to travel to California to serve your sentence.
+Additionally, if you are convicted, your attorney may be able to arrange for the sentencing you received to be completed in your home state.
+Vista courts will generally allow these penalties to be transferred to occur in other jurisdictions, so the fines, jail time, alcohol treatment programs and any other penalties you incur can be handled from your home state and you will not need to travel to California to serve your sentence.

 Creative Commons Image by Joelk75